Physician Payment Committee

 • PPC

-• Shares draft recommendations with sections, MIGs and fora for comment
+• Share draft recommendations with sections, MIGs and fora for comment

-• Considers those comments and updates the recommendations as needed
+• Consider those comments and updates the recommendations as needed

 * The PPC will consider a proposal and, if required, the committee will request a meeting with a Section/MIG/Forum to discuss it in greater detail.

 The PPC has developed guidelines and principles that will be employed when engaging OMA sections, MIGs and fora, and interpreting proposals that come forward.
-These include:
+The orientation manual includes:

 • Guiding principles to the PPC fee allocation process